mvolkmann/blog/src/rust.md

 - "WASM" to build a WebAssembly module for use in web browsers

-The "RUN" button will change to the last selected option so it can be re-executed by pressing the button.
+The "RUN" button will change to the last selected option so it can be re-executed by simply pressing the button.

 Press the "DEBUG" button to open a popup for choosing between "Debug" and "Release" build modes.